seiyria/soa-autofarm/README.md

 Most of the params will assume you start from the Bridge.
 However, not all.
 Here is a list of tasks and where you should be:

 * Farm any event (`--farm-everything=1`) - start at the Bridge
-* Farm a particular event (`--farm-everything=0`) - start at the mission list for that particular event
+* Farm a particular event (`--farm-everything=0`) - start at the mission list for that particular event or use `--specific-event`
+* Farm a particular mission (`--farm-everything=1 --specific-event=X`) - start at the mission list for that particular event list and use `--specific-mission`
 * Farm missions (`--farm-missions=1`) - start at the Bridge

 ## Gotchas